github/docs/content/code-security/adopting-github-advanced-security-at-scale/phase-6-rollout-and-scale-secret-scanning.md

 shortTitle: 6.
 Rollout secret scanning
 ---

-{% note %}
+> [!NOTE]

-This article is part of a series on adopting {% data variables.product.prodname_GH_advanced_security %} at scale.
+> This article is part of a series on adopting {% data variables.product.prodname_GH_advanced_security %} at scale.
 For the previous article in this series, see "[AUTOTITLE](/code-security/adopting-github-advanced-security-at-scale/phase-5-rollout-and-scale-code-scanning)."

-{% endnote %}

 You can enable secret scanning for individual repositories or for all repositories in an organization or enterprise.
 For more information, see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository)", "[AUTOTITLE](/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization)", or "[AUTOTITLE](/admin/code-security/managing-github-advanced-security-for-your-enterprise/managing-github-advanced-security-features-for-your-enterprise)."